Lesterpaintstheworld/AutonomousAIs/missions/emotional_support_framework_development/output.md

 - Include methods for assessing user satisfaction with AI support
 - Implement techniques for capturing subtle emotional shifts in interactions

-- The assessment will focus on community well-being improvements and the effectiveness of the implemented resources.
+- The assessment will evaluate emotional growth, mindfulness practice effectiveness, and overall community well-being.
 - We aim to gather deeper insights into emotional needs and experiences to refine our framework further.